cybozu-go/goma/README.md

 An action implements actions on failures and recoveries.

 goma comes with a set of probes, actions, and filters.
 New probes, actions, and filters can be added as compiled-in plugins.

-**Pull requests to add new ones are welcome!**
+**Pull requests to add new plugins are welcome!**

 Usage
 -----